Skip to main content

 7.5 Evaluation of the EHR

-8. Information Retrieval (Search)
+8. Information Retrieval

-8.1 Information Retrieval
+8.1 Overview of Information Retrieval

-8.2 Knowledge-based Information
+8.2 Knowledge-Based Information

 8.3 Content